tango-controls/sys-tango-benchmark/README.md

 The benchmark runner (`tg_benchmarkrunner`) uses a configuration script provided with `-c` command line options.
 The suite comes with set of preconfigured tests (see the *benchmarks/config_examples* folder).
 - Go to the examples folder: `cd benchmarks/config_examples`
-- Run the benchmark: `tg_benchmarkrunner -c default.json`
+- Run the benchmark: `tg_benchmarkrunner -c default.yml`

+Please look on/run with other config files, too.
+To use a `python_heavy.json` example configuration you may need to increase a limit of opened files (`ulimit -n 2048`).

 ## Remarks